jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 -\-pkey              Primary key field
 -\-i2, -\-input2     Input foreign vector file (i.e. source of data to be imported) -\-fkey              Foreign key field
--\-import            Imported field (all fields will be imported if not specified)
+-\-import_field      Imported field (all fields will be imported if not specified)

 *Python function*: